 Especially where interfaces between systems tend to bring conflict potential, simple and fast solutions are needed to keep up with digital growth.
 The advance of cloud computing has also led to an increased need for integration.
 This is where APIs (application programming interfaces) come into the picture as a competitive advantage for enterprises.
-According to Gartner, “only 2% of enterprises surveyed are operating without APIs and have no plans to deploy APIs.”
+According to a recent study, “only 2% of enterprises surveyed are operating without API management.”
 This shows the clear trend of how important it is to use APIs in a digital transformation strategy.
 APIs enable different systems to communicate with each other quickly and seamlessly.

 1. What are the Benefits of APIs?

 There are more applications, more programs, and more software services.
 All this leads to an increasing number of programmable endpoints, which is accompanied by a growing need for interface management.
 The momentum behind ERPs, multi-clouds and APIs continues to grow.
 Even though many services are programmed to be compatible, the connection still needs to be created.

 APIs create opportunities to optimize collaboration with partners and jointly develop new generations of applications that provide users with more services and choices.One of the unique benefits of APIs is that they bring fragmented system landscapes under one umbrella – whether SAP systems or connections to CRMs such as Salesforce or Microsoft Azure.